joerischasfoort/money-macro/_posts/the monetary financial system/2021-4-21-monetary-economics-lebanon.md

 And then, when the economy is stabilized, Lebanon can work to further tackle its two underlying problems: its massive trade and government deficits.

 A good step to tackle the first problem is to let the currency rate be determined by the market.
 As it is now, there are three exchange rates.
 The first is the central bank official rate which still means that you need 1507 pounds to get one dollar… This is how the central bank supports importers of critical goods.
 Then there is the Ministry of Economy & Trade exchange rate, which is lower, you need 3,900 pounds to get one dollar.
 This also used to support critical imports.
-And then finally, there is the black market rate which is… fluctuating wildly but at the time of this video closer to needing 10,000 pounds to get that same 1 single dollar bill.
+And then finally, there is the black market rate which is… fluctuating wildly but at the time of writing closer to needing 10,000 pounds to get that same 1 single dollar bill.

 Now, while it does make sense to support critical imports, there are two major problems with having multiple exchange rates and that is that (1) its confusing, and (2) its bureaucratic, arbitrary, and in a country with sky-high corruption this means that it mainly benefits the rich well connected elite.